Karibu! Welcome to Kenya. A beautiful land in the heart of the savannah.

 But the gap between the rich and poor is widening.
 Access to economic, political and social services is still difficult for a majority of the population.

 Kenya is the place to be and achieve your dreams.
-Bring positive change to the lives of marginalised youth, children with disabilities and women.
-You can work with communities as an international volunteer or participate in our exciting national volunteering initiatives.
+Here, you'll bring positive change to the lives of marginalised youth, children with disabilities and women, whether you are from Kenya or from elsewhere.

 With over 50 years’ experience supporting volunteers, you’ll be in good hands.